 Go to any construction site and watch those who are working above a lower level.
 Should they be wearing fall protection?
 Should they be protected by fall-protection systems?
 Should they be using fall-protection methods?
 Do they need fall-protection training?
 Are they following fall-protection rules?
 Fall protection is a concept that's hard to describe.
 Ask 10 people what fall protection means and you're likely to get 10 different answers.
 Is it possible to make sense of fall protection?
 We think so.

 It's important that you be familiar with OSHA's fall protection standards to help save lives and avoid OSHA citations.
-Take a look at OSHA's top 10 most cited violations for 2011 and you will see that fall protection ranks as the number two most commonly cited violation!
+Take a look at OSHA's top 10 most cited violations for FY 2013 and you will see that fall protection ranks as the number one most commonly cited violation!

 In the construction industry in the U.S., falls are the leading cause of worker fatalities.
 Each year, on average, between 150 and 200 workers are killed and more than 100,000 are injured as a result of falls at construction sites.
 OSHA recognizes that accidents involving falls are generally complex events frequently involving a variety of factors.
 Consequently, the standard for fall protection deals with both the human and equipment-related issues in protecting workers from fall hazards.